How to Rip Blu-ray to PC and Mac: 3 Free Blu-ray Rippers to Choose

 When Handbrake has finished ripping the disc, it will save the files to your chosen destination folder.

-Part 4.
-How to Free Rip a Blu-ray with VLC
+Method 3.
+Free Rip a Blu-ray with VLC

 VLC media player can not only play Blu-ray discs but also rip Blu-rays.
 However, in order to rip or copy a commercial Blu-ray disc using VLC, you need to install additional library or plugin that provides the necessary decryption capabilities.
 One such library is called libaacs, which is used to decrypt AACS-protected Blu-ray discs.
 To use libaacs with VLC, you need to download the library file and place it in the appropriate folder on your computer.
 Once you have installed the library, you can use VLC to rip or copy your Blu-ray discs.